valohai/docs/source/valohai-yaml/step-image.rst

 .. tip::

-   You can run dependency installation commands as part of your ``command`` but it will result in slower computation time as then each execution starts by dependency setup, which is sub-optimal but nevertheless allowed.
+   You can run dependency installation commands as part of your ``command`` but it will result in slower computation time as then each execution starts by dependency setup, which is sub-optimal but nevertheless a good staring point.

 You can find Docker images for the most popular machine learning libraries on `Docker Hub <https://hub.docker.com/>`_.